January: It's reported that Joan is planning to produce several film projects.

 October 20: Joan attends a performance of the Billy Smart Circus in Blackheath, London.
 Much of the circus footage shown in the film "Berserk" is filmed during this performance.

 October 28: Joan attends the Pepsi-Cola annual board of directors meeting, which is held in the Birmingham, Alabama office of Pepsi-Cola bottler James Lee.
 This is only the second Pepsi-Cola board of directors meeting to be held outside of Manhattan, New York.
+In the evening Joan attends a gala hosted by the Lees at the Birmingham Municipal Auditorium.

 October 29: Joan attends the dedication ceremony of a new Pepsi-Cola bottling plant in Birmingham, Alabama.